rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/hub_spoke.md

 oc apply -k https://github.com/rh-ecosystem-edge/kernel-module-management/config/default-hub
 ```

+This installs the operator in the `kmm-operator-system` namespace.

 ### The `ManagedClusterModule` CRD

 The `ManagedClusterModule` CRD is used to configure the deployment of kernel modules on Spoke clusters.